 The Appeals Board includes the President, Provost, vice presidents, CIO, deans and other administrative staff selected by the President.
 The Board will consider written appeals of no more than 600 words.
 The Board meets in closed session and testimony or personal appeals will be by invitation only.

-Appeal candidates will be notified of the outcome of the appeal by e-mail at a date to be determined.
+Appeal candidates will be notified of the outcome of the appeal by e-mail on February 18, 2021.

-Discretionary salary increases will appear in paychecks at a date to be determined.
+Discretionary salary increases will appear in paychecks dated March 17, 2021.

 Back to Top